INQUIRELAB/mcp-bridge-api/README.md

 - Direct MCP server connections are impractical in resource-constrained environments
 - Multiple isolated clients connecting to the same servers causes redundancy and increases resource usage

-### ✅ Our Solution vs. Other Approaches

-While other projects like [rakesh-eltropy/mcp-client](https://github.com/rakesh-eltropy/mcp-client) have attempted to integrate MCP servers with REST APIs, our approach is fundamentally different:

-- **LLM Independence** 🧠: MCP Bridge is completely decoupled from any specific LLM API or provider, future-proofing it against changes in LLM architectures
-- **Pure Bridge Architecture** 🧩: We focus exclusively on the protocol bridging layer, without tying to specific LLM integrations like LangChain
-- **Lightweight Design** ⚡: Built for minimal resource consumption and maximum performance
-- **Unified Connection Pool** 🌐: All clients share a single pool of server connections, dramatically reducing resource usage
-- **Transport Protocol Abstraction** 🔌: Handles multiple transport types (STDIO, SSE) transparently to client applications

-## ✨ Features

-- **Multiple Server Management** 🧵
-- **Protocol Translation** 🔁
-- **Server Discovery** 🔍
-- **Authentication** 🔐

 ## 🏗️ Architecture

 ```